 Biography

-Catherine began her articles with Carbert Waite LLP in May 2021 after graduating from the University of Calgary’s Faculty of Law.
-Prior to joining the firm, she obtained a Bachelor of Science with an Honours Specialization in Genetics and a Master of Science in Biology.
-She also worked at a healthcare communications agency, helping to create and deliver medical information and educational content for physicians and patients.
+Catherine is an Associate at Carbert Waite LLP.
+She completed her articles with Carbert Waite LLP and was called to the Alberta bar in July 2022.
+Catherine is a graduate of the University of Calgary’s Faculty of Law and holds a Bachelor of Science with an Honours Specialization in Genetics and a Master of Science in Biology.
+Before attending law school, she worked at a healthcare communications agency, helping to create and deliver medical information and educational content for physicians and patients.

 Education